Sednaya Prison: Systematic abuse and torture

 Sednaya was considered the most notorious of the Assad regime's network of prisons and a symbol of the regime's repressiveness due to torture, sexual assault, and mass executions.
 In 2012, Human Rights Watch documented 27 of these detention centers across Syria, many in Damascus.
 The scale of abuse and death at these facilities was revealed by Caesar, a forensic photographer for the Military Police.
-According to the Syrian Network for Human Rights (SNFHR), more than 136,614 people, including 3,698 children and 8,504 women, were detained in Syrian prisons during the Syrian civil war between March, 2011 and December, 2024.
+According to the Syrian Network for Human Rights (SNFHR), more than 136,614 people, including 3,698 children and 8,504 women, were detained in Syrian prisons during the Syrian civil war between March 2011 and December 2024.

 According to a 2017 Amnesty International report, as many as 13,000 people were hanged in five years at Sednaya.
 According to the report, based on interviews with former inmates, judges, and guards, groups of up to 50 people were removed from their cells for arbitrary trials, beaten, and hanged.
 Most of the victims were civilians believed to be opposed to the government of Bashar al-Assad.

+"Welcome parties"

 New inmates were subjected to what was known as the "welcome party," during which they were systematically beaten.
-One former detainee, Salam, a lawyer from Aleppo, described the process: "The soldiers will practice their 'hospitality' with each new group of detainees during the 'welcome party'… You are thrown to the ground and they use different instruments for the beatings: electric cables with exposed copper wire ends – they have little hooks so they take a part of your skin – normal electric cables, plastic water pipes of different sizes, and metal bars.
+One former detainee, Salam, a lawyer from Aleppo, described the process: "The soldiers will practice their 'hospitality' with each new group of detainees during the 'welcome party'....
+You are thrown to the ground and they use different instruments for the beatings: electric cables with exposed copper wire ends – they have little hooks so they take a part of your skin – normal electric cables, plastic water pipes of different sizes, and metal bars.
 Also, they have created what they call the 'tank belt', which is made out of tire that has been cut into strips.
 They make a very specific sound, which sounds like a small explosion.
 I was blindfolded the whole time, but I would try to see somehow.
 All you see is blood: your own blood, the blood of others.
 After one hit, you lose your sense of what is happening.
 You're in shock.
 But then the pain comes."

 The detainees were also deprived of food and water, and had been raped and forced to rape each other.
 When they did get food, it was often mixed with blood.
 A prisoner's testimony states: "They beat me until I was lying on the ground and then they kicked me with their military boots, in the places where I have had my hip operations, until I passed out.
 When I woke up, I was back in the solitary cell – they had dragged me back there from that room – but my trousers had been opened and moved down a bit, my abaya [full-length robe] was open and my undershirt was moved up.
 Everything was hurting, so I couldn't tell if I had been raped.
 It was overwhelming pain everywhere."